SHORTLIST

 Day 7 - Morning exploration of Koh Dach island by rickshaw, then drive to our Eco lodge in Chi Phat, Cardamom Mountains

-After a short drive up river we the Mekong ferry across to the peaceful Koh Dach Island which we will explore by local rickshaw.
+After a short drive up river, we'll take the Mekong ferry across to the peaceful Koh Dach Island which we'll explore by local rickshaw.
 Our route takes us through weaving villages and past stilted houses.
-This charming, secluded and sleepy island is small at just 30 square kilometres/11.6 square miles in size and offers a peaceful contrast to the bustle of Phnom Penh.
+This charming, secluded and small island offers a peaceful contrast to the bustle of Phnom Penh.
 Known locally as 'Silk Island' the ladies here weave silk scarves on wooden looms in their homes, for sale in the markets on the mainland.
-We will likely hear the clatter of looms and see children and animals by the side of these quiet roads as we pass.
+We'll likely hear the clatter of looms and see children and animals by the side of these quiet roads as we pass.

 This afternoon, we leave Phnom Penh as we head west into lush jungles of Koh Kong province.
 Nestled in the south-eastern corner of the Cardamom mountains, Chi Phat is a small palm-lined village embracing an eco-tourism initiative to bring the beautiful surroundings of the area to visitors in a sustainable and responsible way.
-The area is a nature-lovers paradise, Chi Phat hosts an incredible selection of flora and fauna, including an array of birdlife, monkeys and herds of wild elephant.
+The area is a paradise for nature lovers and really feels off the beaten path.
+You'll stay with local families, sharing meals and living just like the locals do.
+This ds mean the facilities and food are quite basic, but you'll have everything you need for a comfortable stay.

 Day 8 - Sunrise river cruise

-Over 450 species of bird are found in this area, and this morning we hope to be able to spot eagles, hornbills, or the endemic Siamese partridge, along with macaques, gibbons and silver langurs.
-We take a break at the Island Lodge shelter where we can take a dip in the river before returning back to Chi Phat.
+We take a break at the Island Lodge shelter where depending on the season, we can take a dip in the river before returning to Chi Phat.

 The rest of the afternoon is at leisure, with options to explore the village further, enjoy a short trek in the surrounding jungles or hire bicycles.